m3lfrancisco/greenthumbsup/README.md

 * Not to sleep and code
 * Troubleshooting
 * Database connection strings
-* Google OAuth2
-* Bounce Nodemon more often
 * --tail logs
 * Better understanding of VS Code
-* Better understanding of VS Code Extensions (Azure)
 * Learn more tools (Postman, Studio 3T)
 * Time Management and the lack of
-* Mongoose
-* Express
 * Better understanding of GitHub's value
 * Don't be stubborn - Ask for HELP!!!
 * Don't bite off more than you can chew
-* Don't decice on an API and code around it - Atleast not yet
 * If it works roll with it
 * Go big down the road
 ** Rest